suaefar/zero-delay-audio-codec/README.md

 The signal-to-(quantization)noise ratio is -29.7 dB, the largest deviation in a single sample value was -20.8 dB full-scale.

 If you run the benchmark script, you can find the decoded samples in the corresponding `set_opus_comparison/32k_32bit_2c_ZDA-*` folders and judge the quality for yourself.
+If you think 32 kHz sample rate are not sufficent, you can modify the code snippet to use the `set_opus_comparison/44k_32bit_2c/` folder and re-run the benchmark.

 ## Quick preliminary conclusion
 The approach could approximately half the required bandwidth for ultra-low-latency audio applications.
-However, short term (<1 ms) variability in the bit rate is probably considerable (up to approx 350 kbit/s).
+Short term (<1 ms) variability in the bit rate is probably considerable (up to approx 350 kbit/s), but less than the uncompressed bit rate.

 ## Discussion on possible applications